nitya308/ipath_NIH/README.md

 # iPath

-Mobile application connecting cancer patients with depression treatments
+Mobile application connecting cancer patients with depression treatments. iPath has been developed with patients from St. Johnsbury, clinicians and researchers at Dartmouth College.

 ## Designs
 <!-- [Screenshot description] -->